yuliagrishina/yuliagrishina.github.io/index.md

 Currently, I work as a Research Scientist for Alexa AI at Amazon Development Center in Berlin.
 Prior to that, I completed my PhD in the <a href="http://angcl.ling.uni-potsdam.de"> Applied Computational Linguistics Discourse Research Lab</a> (University of Potsdam), under the supervision of Manfred Stede.

 ## News

-In 2021, I co-organised the <a href="https://sites.google.com/view/crac2021"> Fourth Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC)</a> at <a href="https://2021.emnlp.org">EMNLP</a>.
+* In October 2022, I will be giving a talk at the <a href="https://www.amazon.science/publications/local-to-global-learning-for-iterative-training-of-production-slu-models-on-new-features">RE:WORK Deep Learning Summit</a> in Berlin.
+Drop by to hear more about the science behind Alexa SLU!
+* Our paper on de-biasing training data has been accepted to the 4th Workshop on Deep Learning Practice and Theory for High-Dimensional Sparse and Imbalanced Data at KDD 2022.
+* Our paper on local-to-global learning for production SLU has been accepted to NAACL industry track.

 I have been reviewing for NLP conferences ACL, NAACL, EMNLP, COLING, and many co-located workshops, as well as journals Knowledge and Information Systems, Natural Language Engineering, Language Resources and Evaluation.

 ## Publications